A. Student-Faculty Compact

 between sections and overall compliance with the general grade normalization range

-for first year courses, the Director of Legal Writing may authorize deviations from
+for first-year courses, the Director of Legal Writing may authorize deviations from

-the normal range in sections of LRAW on a section by section basis.
+the normal range in sections of LRAW on a section-by-section basis.

 - The Dean shall enforce the grade normalization policy as the Dean deems appropriate

 - Legal Research, Analysis and Writing I & II.
-While seeking to maintain consistency between sections and overall compliance with the general grade normalization range for first year courses, the Director of Legal Writing may authorize deviations from the normal range in sections of LRAW on a section by section basis.
+While seeking to maintain consistency between sections and overall compliance with the general grade normalization range for first-year courses, the Director of Legal Writing may authorize deviations from the normal range in sections of LRAW on a section-by-section basis.

 - The purpose of the grade distribution policy is to maintain relative parity in grading

-among the faculty, particularly among first year sections.
-Various systems of grade
+among the faculty, particularly among first-year sections.

 The Faculty reserves the right to modify the Grade Distribution Policy and apply the modified Policy to students then enrolled in the Law School.